 But what is Presence?
-It’s not a description so these words aren’t it.
+It’s not a description so no words would be it.
 It’s more like the lived experience of right now, a now that we’re not escaping or wanting to escape, a dawning recognition that this is the right place and time, that we’re the right person and this is the moment to live.
 That we’re part of a shared endeavor that is going along perfectly

 “All efforts are toward Presence” means that whatever we’re trying to do for ourselves or for others, it’s the best shot at service we can manage right now.
 It’s our highest expression, now.

-Think of this as what we’re doing: We’re sitting with trusted companions of competence and experience who were all dedicated to the good of the whole, all sitting there wondering how Presence would emerge and how they could bend their talents to accomplishing it?
+Think of this as what we’re doing: We’re sitting with trusted companions of competence and experience who were all dedicated to the good of the whole, all sitting there wondering how Presence would emerge and how they could bend their talents to accomplishing it.
 That’s one way of saying what we’re practicing – even if some of the others don’t know it yet.

 We’re not practicing perfectly of course.
 Of course not.
 This isn’t about our dreams of accomplishment and perfection, necessary as they are to sustain us.
 This isn’t about our saving ourselves, which we can’t do.
 Presence is before all that and all that happens in it.
 It’s the answer to prayers in the sense that the prayer is no longer necessary.